 A camera is only as good as its lens.
 Even if you’re only investing in a budget DSLR, it’s important to get some good ‘glass’ to ensure you’re getting the best out of your camera.

 As I mentioned before, the ‘kit lenses’ that come bundled with entry-level DSLR camera bodies have come a long way, and are a great option for those just starting out with photography.

 However, investing in a good lens will really show what your camera is capable of.
 Fortunately for us, there are several cheap camera lens options available which provide quality good enough even for professionals.

-Since the cheap DSLR cameras mentioned above come with adequate zoom lenses, I’ll be focusing here on prime (fixed focal length) lenses.
+Since the cheap DSLR cameras mentioned above come with adequate zoom lenses, I’ll be focusing here on prime (fixed focal length) lenses for DSLRs.

 Compatible Format: DX